mikeodr/trailer-manual/additional-bath-facilities.md

 The park has extra shower and washroom facilities.

 - The unit near the ball diamond has toilets facing the road and showers facing the ball diamond.
-- Closer the to trailer has unified toilet and shower stalls.
+- The building closer the to trailer has unified toilet and shower stalls with rain shower heads.

 ![Showers](images/showers.png)